Emads77/nss-thermometer-devops/assignment-en.md

 In the repository, you will find a folder containing a backend application.
 This is a Laravel application provided by us that returns data in JSON format.
 Please read the `README.md` in the backend folder for more information about how to get the project up and running.
 If you run the application and go to http://localhost:8000/api/goals, you will see a list of goals that are currently present in the database.
 Initially, the database is empty.

 To add goals to the backend, you need to do a POST request in the correct format (see the `seed-application` folder).
 You can use `curl` for this.
 Make sure you set the content type to `application/json` in your Curl command.
 In addition, the REST endpoint must be configurable through an environment variable in the script.
-It would be useful if we can pass the data file as a parameter to the script, so that we can easily load a different data file.
+Make sure that we can pass the data file as a parameter to the script, so that we can easily load a different data file.

 Write the Bash script `add_data.sh`, which should read the data file `data.md` and then add each goal to the backend (also known as 'seeding').
 Provide sufficient error handling.